Privacy Notice for Patients

-The Data Protection Act (2018) brings the European General Data Protection Regulation (GDPR) in to UK law.
+The Data Protection Act 2018 (UK GDPR) brings the European General Data Protection Regulation (GDPR) in to UK law.
 References to the Data Protection Act 2018 include provisions of the GDPR.
 Healogics must ensure data protection standards within the company meet the regulatory obligations of the Act.

-Our commitment to meet the requirements of the Data Protection Act includes:
+Our commitment to meet the requirements of the Data Protection Act 2018 (UK GDPR) includes:

 - meeting the guidelines for the collection and processing of personal identifiable information, your information